Asphode1/Population_Management/README.md

 # Import Database
 Execute QuanLyNhanKhauCreateTables.sql using SQL Server Management Studio.

-Open file DatabaseConfig.txt to change the link to your database.
+Open file DatabaseConfig.txt and change the configuration of your database (server name and password).

 # Run the program